Symptoms of Depression - Health Tools

 WebMD explains how tricyclic and tetracyclic antidepressants balance certain brain chemicals (neurotransmitters) that cause depression when out of balance.

-Myths and Facts About Depression - Topic Overview
+Depression - Topic Overview

-Depression - Treatment Overview
+Depression in Children and Teens - Treatment Overview

 Depression can be treated in various ways.
 Counseling,psychotherapy,and antidepressant medicines may all be used.
 Lifestyle changes,such as getting more exercise,also may help.
 Your doctor or mental health professional will help you find the best treatment.
 For severe depression,a very small number of people may need to stay in a hospital for a short time,especially if they are thinking ...